vasanthk/async-javascript/README.md

   * yield can also receive a value from next() (via a parameter).
 That means that generators become data consumers that pause until a new value is pushed into them via next().
 * **Coroutines (data producers and consumers):**
   * Given that generators are pausable and can be both data producers and data consumers, not much work is needed to turn them into coroutines (cooperatively multitasked tasks).

+### Processing asynchronously pushed data (Generators as observers)
+The fact that generators-as-observers pause while they wait for input makes them perfect for on-demand processing of data that is received asynchronously.
+The pattern for setting up a chain of generators for processing is as follows:
+* **First chain member:** A normal function that has a parameter target, which is the generator object of the next element in the chain of generators.
+The function makes an asynchronous request and pushes the results to the target via target.next().
+* **Intermediate chain members:** Generators that have a parameter target.
+They receive data via yield and send data via target.next().
+* **Last chain member:** A generator that has no parameter target and only receives data.